LorenzoCausa/exproblab_ass1/README.md

 * Simulated motion in the environment with turtlesim.
 * Modularity and flexibility.
 * Random-based generation of hints and the validation of hypothesis through armor.
+* Saving the ontology with the history of all the hypotheses made and the solution.

 Another feature of the system is the ability to retrieve information about the investigation while the code is running.